-- Third-Party Payments: - Persons providing advice are registered representatives of LPL Financial LLC ("LPL"), an SEC registered broker-dealer and investment adviser.
-Your financial professional may offer you brokerage services through LPL or investment advisory services through Advocate Investing Services.
-Brokerage services and investment advisory services are different, and the fees we, and LPL, charge for those services are different.
-It is important that you understand the differences.
-In particular, these financial professionals may earn additional transaction-based compensation and have additional conflicts of interest as a result of providing brokerage services through LPL.
-You are encouraged to learn more about LPL by reviewing https://www.lpl.com/disclosures.html and having a discussion with your financial professional.
-You can also access free and simple tools to help you research firms and financial professionals at lnvestor.gov/CRS, which also provides educational materials about broker-dealers, investment advisers, and investing. - Third-Party Payments: Persons providing investment advice on behalf of our firm are licensed as independent insurance agents.
+- Third-Party Payments: Persons providing advice on behalf of our firm are registered representatives with a broker-dealer.
+These persons receive compensation in connection with the purchase and sale of securities or other investment products.
+Compensation earned by these persons is separate and in addition to our advisory fees.
+This practice presents a conflict of interest because they have an incentive to recommend investment products based on the compensation received rather than solely based on your needs. - Third-Party Payments: Persons providing investment advice on behalf of our firm are licensed as independent insurance agents.
 These persons will earn commission-based compensation for selling insurance products.
 Insurance commissions are separate and in addition to our advisory fees.
 This practice presents a conflict of interest because they have an incentive to recommend insurance products to you for the purpose of generating commissions rather than solely based on your needs.

-· How might your conflicts of interest affect me, and how will you address them?
+How might your conflicts of interest affect me, and how will you address them?

-Refer to our Form ADV Part 2A and Appendix 1 Brochures by clicking this link https://adviserinfo.sec.gov/firm/brochure/273035 to help you understand what conflicts exist.
+Refer to our Form ADV Part 2A and Form ADV Part 2 Appendix 1 Brochures by clicking this link https://adviserinfo.sec.gov/firm/brochure/305758 to help you understand what conflicts exist.